kiwicom/orbit/src/utils/Grid/README.md

 # Grid
-The main purpose of the Grid component is to provide compatible version of **CSS Grid for IE10+** that can work only with the old specification of grid properties and options.
+The main purpose of the Grid component is to provide compatible version of **CSS Grid for IE10+** that can works only with the old specification of grid properties and options.

 To implement Grid component into your project you'll need to add the import:
 ```jsx